By: Sharon Aron Baron

 It was standing room only when the City of Tamarac along with the Veterans Affairs Committee held its Memorial Day Service Monday morning at Veterans Memorial Park.

-Honoring all Americans who made the supreme sacrifice with their unselfish devotion to defend our heritage of liberty and justice for all, the ceremony had residents of all ages attending.
+Honoring all Americans who made the supreme sacrifice with their unselfish devotion to defending our heritage of liberty and justice for all, the ceremony had residents of all ages attending.

 The Taravella High School Concert Band, led by Director Cheldon Williams once again provided the music, and the National Anthem was performed by Chantal Deshaies.